Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 # Features
-- Search bar for people to search products.

-- Responsive on all devices

-- Forms and contact section to allow users to give feedback.

-- The site is responsive and can be viewed on all viewports.

-- Store users data and allow them to create a account.

-- Can add a book Review

-- Add a Vinyl product.
+ ## Bag
+- Users are able to:

+- Find out how much more they need to spend to get free delivery ($50)
+- Clearly see the total of their items by quantity and grand total
+- Adjust number of products in bag if they require
+- Find out delivery costs

+## Create Profile
+- Users are able to:
+- Create a profile to save their orders and personal information
+- Log in to profile to see their orders and personal information
-- Edit a vinyl product through admin.
+- Edit personal information if required

-- Delete a product with admin.

-- Register a Account
+- Confirm their details are correct via email verification
+- Store details for faster checkout

-- View Profile
+- Log in to Profile

-- Flash messages to let user know if it has gone through or/and been created.

-- Site fully responsive on all viewporths and devices.

-- Search bar to search for vinyls/productss or reset page if Vinyl not found.

-- Stripe security features including input of card payments.

-- Edit/delete product information

-- Sign up qhich requires confirmation of email
+- Users are able to:

+## Blog
-- Guest users can: View blog posts
+- Guest users can:

+- View blog posts
- - Logged in users can: Add comments on blog posts
+- Logged in users can:

-- Create new blog posts
 - Edit their own blog posts
 - Delete their own blog posts
+- Add comments on blog posts
+- Create new blog posts

+## Product Details Page
+- Users are able to:

+- Add products to bag to buy

+- Super users are able to:

+- Add, edit and delete products

+## Products Management
+- If the user is a super user they can:

+- Add a product
+- add a image for product
+- Edit a product
+- Delete a Product

+## Checkout
+Users can:
+- Save time as personal details pulled from profile page if user is logged in
+- Save their delivery information to their profile
+- Clearly see how much they will be charged for their items and delivery

+## Products Page
+- Users are able to:

+- sort products by A-Z, Name, Category, Price.
+- Price of product
+- See the products for sale on the site

 # Future features
 - I would also like to include a questionare about peoples favourite albums and sites.